Abistu

 Why screenshots and filenames create confusion

-A long-form explanation of the hidden cost of asking clients to reply with image numbers, screenshots, and chat messages.
+A long-form explanation of the hidden cost of asking clients to reply with image numbers, screenshots, filenames, and chat messages.

 Available